If your kid hasn’t shared, you can bet they know someone who has.

 Some teens (mostly boys) are even engaging in ‘collecting’ behaviours – collecting nude images like they would football cards.
 This behaviour isn’t just wrong.
 If the nudes are of someone under 18, it’s illegal.

-1 in 10 children aged 10-15 have spoken to a stranger online, warns the Internet Watch Foundation.
 This opens the door to grooming and abuse.
 Groomers get to know them, befriend them, and then pressure, manipulate and deceive in order to get them to share sexually explicit images.

 Talking to your kids about nudes is awkward.
 And as parents, our protective instincts can lead us to get angry, or emotional.
 Find a calm moment and open a conversation – perhaps with a non-targeted question, such as: